yoyoengine/yoyoengine/README.md

 ### editor

 - zooming too far out really messes with the SDL line renderer, and you will see weird visual artifacts.
+- check out <https://emscripten.org/docs/getting_started/downloads.html> for how to install emscripten, after that assuming you have everything else installed you can build to emscripten outputs

 ## Dependencies